romkey/ctrlh-discoball/README.md

 ![image](https://github.com/romkey/ctrlh-discoball/blob/master/img/bagged-discoball.jpg)

 Congratulations on getting a Discoball!

 Discoball is open source hardware which runs open source software that lets you control sets of RGB LEDs via a web page or MQTT broker.
-RGB LEDs are LEDs with built-in controllerxs (like the Adafruit Neopixel), not tricolor LEDs.
+RGB LEDs are LEDs with built-in controllers (like the [Adafruit Neopixel](https://www.adafruit.com/category/168), not tricolor LEDs.
 The  Discoball includes a short strand of 5 LEDs, but you can use much longer strands with it if you want.

 ## Packing Slip Errata